PTM-POSE Reference#

 - ptm_pose.analyze.annotations.plot_EnrichR_pies(enrichr_results, top_terms=None, terms_to_plot=None, colors=None, edgecolor=None, row_height=0.3, type='circle', ax=None)[source]#

-Given PTM-specific EnrichR results, plot EnrichR score for the provided terms, with each self point represented as a pie chart indicating the fraction of genes in the group with PTMs
+- Given PTM-specific EnrichR results, plot EnrichR score for the provided terms, with each self point represented as a pie chart indicating the fraction of genes in the group with PTMs - Parameters:

 - ptm_results: pd.selfFrame